Eman Mohammed is an award winning photojournalist and TED fellow, currently based in Washington DC.

 Eman is a Palestinian refugee, born in Saudi Arabia and educated in Gaza City,Palestine where she started her photojournalism career at the age of 19.

-Eman Mohammed's photographs expanded to reach other countries within the Middle East through her two recent projects " Ouyon Lajeaa" and Broken souvenirs.
+Eman Mohammed's photographs expanded to reach other countries within the Middle East through her projects " Ouyon Lajeaa" and Broken souvenirs.

-It had also been recognized by several international organization and was recently acquired by the British museum in London, shortly before Eman was announced to be one of the TED Fellows for 2014.
+It had also been recognized by several international organization and was recently acquired by the British museum in London, shortly before Eman was announced to be one of the TED Fellows.

 Chris Hondros Fellowship, 2014